 In their analysis, they looked at data from the Netherlands between 1980 and 2006 to see based on what issues people decided to be left-wingers or right-wingers.
-According to their results, anti-immigrant sentiment became more important when one had to place herself on a political-ideological scale, while their thought about the state of economy and economic policy became less important.
+According to their results, anti-immigrant sentiment became more important when one had to place herself on a politicalideological scale, while their thoughts and fellings about the state of economy and economic policy became less important.
 This trend can be attributed to the fact that the voters identify themselves as left-wingers or right-wingers based on changing political topics and their supposed importance.
 As they state, the mobilization based on cultural issues became much more important for one's party preference while questions of redistribution were thrust into the background. (de Vries - Hakhverdian - Lancee, 2013)

 It is not obvious if this kind of trend is true to Hungary or other Central-European countries.
 Meanwhile, this research connects well with the broader topic of political salience and shows an example on how a similar question can be answered.
+It also underlies my previous statement about part of the research gap being the analysis of this problem in the Eastern-European context.